HaojiHu/Sets2Sets/README.md

 This is our implementation for the paper:

 Haoji Hu and Xiangnan He (2019).
 Sets2Sets: Learning from Sequential Sets with Neural Networks.
-In the 25th ACM SIGKDD Conference on KnowledgeDiscovery and Data Mining (KDD ’19), Anchorage, AK, USA
+In the 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’19), Anchorage, AK, USA

 **Please cite our paper if you use our codes.
 Thanks!**